akhilkatpally/akhilkatpally.github.io/_drafts/2024-09-10-Problems-Solutions-Telangana-Education.md

 Education System for the Technologically Advanced Modern World:

+This is a draft which is in very initial stages of development, there is lot of work to finish it.

+Number of Children attending government schools in Telangana is huge, providing quality education to all these children is a very challenging task.
+When proposing solutions to these problems, it is very important to judge them based on these following factors
+    • How easy to implement them.
+    • Any system if not managed properly would be degraded in a quick time.
+Building solutions which doesn't need that much management and would not degrade is crucial.
+    • Use of technology to automate most of the tasks.
+** more points to be added

 After State Government services like ration card or pensions or me seva services ... education has highest number of customers.
+I have experience working in MNC and I know how difficult it is to provide services to customers.
+Typically the number customers in those companies are not even 10% of the customers Government Schools have.
+The scale of the problem you are dealing here is humongous.

 Purpose of the Education: